 The UE selects the O-SNPN based on information broadcasted by the O-SNPN and registers to it for onboarding service to obtain connectivity to the Provisioning Server.
 During the registration procedure the O-SNPN authenticates the UE with the Default Credential Server (DCS) to determine whether the UE is subject to onboarding and authorizes UE access to a Provisioning Server via a Configuration PDU Session.
 Upon establishment of connectivity to the Provisioning Server, the UE is provisioned with UE credentials (for the SNPN that will own the UE's subscription) and additional configuration data.
 Then the UE de-registers from the O-SNPN, performs a new network selection, and registers using the provisioned credentials with the SNPN owning the UE's subscription.

-Editor's note: It is FFS whether in case the O-SNPN and the SNPN owning the subscription are the same, there is a need for the UE to de-register, then select the SNPN and re-register or whether other procedures that does not result in de-registering would suffice.

 Editor's note: Whether the UE registers directly with SNPN for which credentials have been provisioned or another SNPN is FFS and may depend on KI#1.

 6.5.2.2 Architecture